Fourwalls: Production

-The film team released special teaser in August 2021 for Achyuth Kumar birthday.
+The film team released special teaser in August 2021 on occasion of Achyuth Kumar birthday.
 This film marks Achyuth Kumar’s debut as lead actor.
 The crew had to recreate the 1980s feel for some sequences in the movie.
 The film team shot at old HMT factory as well around old houses on outskirts of Bengaluru.
 Natural colors were used, giving the period an authentic touch.
-The plot of film revolves around love, family, and emotional themes that do not require vivid colors.
+The plot of film revolves around love, family, and emotional themes that did not require vivid colors.

 Release and reception

 The film was theatrically released on 11 February 2022 and opened to good reviews from critics and audience.

 The critic of Times of India wrote that the Fourwalls story will strongly connect with father and daughters especially girls who were raised by a stern father.

 Soundtrack

 The film's music and background score is composed by Anand Rajavikram, the retro track Kanmaniye rendered by Vijay Prakash and picturized in 1980s style was a viral hit.
 The music rights were acquired by Anand Audio.